 When you run a workflow in the vSphere Client, the client loads the workflow presentation.
 You provide the input parameters of the workflow in the workflow presentation.

-Some workflows require user intervention during their run and the run is suspended either until the user provides the required information or until the workflow run times out.
+Some workflows require user input during their run and the run is suspended either until the user provides the required information, or until the workflow run times out.